 The bride is defined as a Shulamite country young woman.
 The Shulamite (Song of Solomon 6:13) should perhaps be Shunammite (Kings 1:3) as suggested by the LXX.
 If so, the young lady was from Shunem, a town in the region of Issachar (Joshua 19:18), about 7 mi.
 (11.2 km.) east of Megiddo.
 Shunem was the place of the moving story written in 2 Kings 4:8–37, in which the prophet Elisha resurrected to life the son of his friend the Shunamite that showed him kindness by offering him a place to lodge.

 The Son of Solomon 6:8 mentions—only 60 queens and 80 concubines or Solomon’s harem.
 The number of wives is much less than that given in 1 Kings 11:3.
 Obviously, this song was recorded at beginning of Solomon’s reign before he acquired his many wives.

-While the entire song is seemingly a love story of Solomon and a country girl of northern Palestine whom King Solomon married only for love, the story itself is used not as an allegory but only as a lovely illustration.
+While the entire song is seemingly a love story of Solomon and a country girl of northern Palestine whom he married only for love, the story itself is used not as an allegory but as a lovely illustration.
 It shows the love of Christ for the church as a whole, and also for each individual member of the church.
 Both the Old and the New Testament Scriptures illustrate the affectionate union between God and His people/church by the relationship of a husband to his bride (Isaiah 54:4, 5; Jeremiah 3:14; 2 Corinthians 11:2).

 In His service,